Shivmalge/Student-Marks-Prediction-With-Machine-Learning/README.md

 ## Summary:

-### So this is hoe I have solved the problem of student marks prediction with machine learning.
+### So this is how I have solved the problem of student marks prediction with machine learning.
 It is a good regression problem as it easy to solve and understand.